diabolical-ninja/tweet-checker/README.md

 ## Running

-Claude is used as the backend so you'll need an API key from them.
+The apps allows you to pick from the 3 main close-source models.
+You'll need an API for each (or modify the app to just use 1).
 Add it to your `.env` file, ala `.env.example`:
 - `ANTHROPIC_API_KEY="a really really good key"`
+- `OPENAI_API_KEY="also a really good key"`
+- `GOOGLE_API_KEY="possibly the best good key"`

 Run the app:
 ```bash